 Since the associated standard switch bounce and noise can easily crank out many or intermittent output pulses, an intermediate buffer circuit (generally known as a "switch debouncer") is frequently utilized to get rid of these complications.
 The following monostable circuit works great as an intermediate circuit to ensure the switch debounce is eliminated for the subsequent circuit associated with the pin3 of the monostable.

-In the one-shot monostable circuit as demonstrated in Fig. 4 above, the 555 timer is triggered using a pushbutton S1.
+In the one-shot monostable circuit as demonstrated in the figure above, the 555 timer is triggered using a pushbutton S1.
 Just before the activation of S1, capacitor C1 is charged to the positive supply rail level through R1.

 Next, the moment S1 is pressed, it causes C1 to discharge very fast by means of R4, which generates an instantaneous sharp negative surge voltage.
 Any intermittent spikes happening due to the switch debounce on pressing S1, can be effectively eliminated due to the presence of R1 and C1, which enables a perfectly clean, negative-going spike.